-5.3 FUTURE OCCUPATION FOR THE UNEMPLOYED
+5.4 FUTURE OCCUPATION FOR THE UNEMPLOYED

 - Q. What kind of work is ... looking for/has already found? - C. A specific occupation or job title as such may not be mentioned.
 In cases like these, probing may help to answer the question.
 "What type of job would you like to do or, if you would like to own a business what would you make or produce?"
 The nature of main duties performed is what is important in determining the future occupation.
 Specify, in as much detail as possible the person's occupation.
+To enter the future occupation of the person on the tablet, follow Steps 1 through 5 listed below.